bensalo/SNAKE_AI/README.md

 After the Agent Interpreter is the Agent itself.
 Right now i have a working expert System with a record ~20 and a Q-learning Agent with a record of ~45.

 After the Agent is (except for the expert System) a model.
 In future i want to try different libraries for machine learning (tensorflow is next) and also a Q learning Table without any machine learning library.
 (NumPy only :))

+To replay the record runs in a Snake Game, simply open runs/play_run.py and insert the run you want to play in line 30.
+Noitice: you need to have pygame, numpy and time installed.
+I have a graphical User Interface Planned to see the record of different Agents after x hours of training.